By: Zachary Means, CEO

 “The only value of stock forecasters is to make fortune-tellers look good.” – Warren Buffett.

-Every year, top firms, analysts, and economists provide projections on the markets’ direction and offer a year-end price target, indicating where they expect the markets will end the year.
+Every year, top firms, analysts, and economists provide projections on the markets’ direction.
+They offer a year-end price target, indicating where they expect the markets to end the year.

 “We are in a secular bull market,” some claim.

 Truth be told, as much as they claim there is a method to their madness and predictions, nobody knows.
 Look at 2020 as an example.
 If you told these professionals there would be a pandemic in 2020, would they have surmised the market would be up?
 How about up over 16% on the S&P 500?
 I don’t think so.

 My team asked me to provide an outlook for the markets in 2021.
 The more research I did and rabbit holes I fell into, the more I realized projections, especially those with a number associated with them, are futile.
 Perhaps some out there could “predict” a correction, once, maybe twice.